sunsmoke/bithammer/README.md

 ## BitHammer isn't working

-There are a variety of reasons it may not work.
+There are a variety of reasons it may not work as you would like.

  - The wifi access point may isolate users from each other, preventing LPD
  - BitTorrent clients may be on another sub-net, preventing LPD